-Irvine is located in Orange County, a place known for its friendly residents, excellent education system, and low crime rate.
+Irvine is located in Orange County and is known for its friendly residents, excellent education system, and low crime rate.
 When in southern California, you are certain to find plenty of fun things to do in Irvine!

-If you have never been to this often overlooked town, you might be wondering what to do in Irvine.
-Irvine, California, is all about family time, with plenty of bike trails and homes situated in quiet neighborhoods.
+If you have never been to this often-overlooked town, you might wonder what to do in Irvine.
+Irvine, California, is all about family time, with plenty of bike trails and homes in quiet neighborhoods.

 Irvine Marriott Hotel & Conference Center is a deluxe hotel located in the heart of Orange County, California.
 Only minutes away from John Wayne Airport and close to many popular attractions such as Disneyland® Park, South Coast Plaza®, Fashion Island and the Great Park.